FedBashilov/map-with-markers/README.md

 # LeafletMap

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.25.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.25. <br>
 You can check it here https://map-with-markers.000webhostapp.com

 ## Development server